arangodb/arangodb/Documentation/Books/Manual/Administration/Arangoexport.md

 [GML](https://en.wikipedia.org/wiki/Graph_Modelling_Language).
 To view the XGMML file you can use for example [Cytoscape](http://cytoscape.org).

-## important note
+{% hint 'warn' %}
-If you export all attributes (*--xgmml-label-only false*) keep in mind that a atrribute names type have to be the same type for all documents.
-It wont work if you have a attribute named rank that is in one document a string and in another document a integer.
+If you export all attributes (*--xgmml-label-only false*) note that attribute types have to be the same for all documents.
+It wont work if you have an attribute named rank that is in one document a string and in another document an integer.

 Bad